On Local RBF Approximation: Abstract

 \section{Abstract}

 The purpose of this paper is to investigate RBF approximation with highly nonuniform centers.
 Recently, DeVore and Ron have developed a notion of the local density of a set of centers -- a notion that permits precise pointwise error estimates for surface spline approximation.
 We give an equivalent, alternative characterization of local density, one that allows effective placement of centers at different resolutions.
+We compare, also, the pointwise results of DeVore--Ron to previously works of Wu and Schaback and of Duchon.